laceycam/test/README.md

 ### Introduction

+StarCraft II is a RTS game where players gather resources and strategically spend them on units, buildings, and research in order to achieve the ultimate goal of overpowering the opponent and winning.
+Because this game relies heavily on choosinf the right strategy early in the game, being able to predict the enemy's army formation becomes a very valuable skill.
+Current army prediction algorithms learn from data gathered from gameplays on build orders, amount of resources, and current army formation to predict which strategy the enemy is using.
+However, in addition to determining the strategy the enemy is using, being able to predict every specific build the enemy makes during certain periods of time during the game drastically increases the player’s chance of victory.
-Our goal is to predict the enemy’s army formation by scouting and using the gathered information about the number of buildings, construction units, and army units they have.
-If the player can correctly predict what’s coming for them, they can make a better strategic decision about how to beat their opponent.
+If the player can correctly predict the exact units that are coming for them at specific times during the game, they can make better decisions on how to counter the enemy.
+Our objective is to create an algorithm that predicts the the enemy’s army composition given the information that’s been gathered by scouts, including construction units, buildings, and current army formation.
+We call this Dynamic Army Prediction.

 ### Aspiration